Pherpher089-zz/Lambda-Notes/Career-Development/Bios.md

 Lead Programmer, Verludo Games.

-Well rounded game developer with a primary focus in gameplay programming and game program architecture.
+Well rounded game developer with a primary focus in game play programming and game program architecture.

 The majority of my programming experience is in Unity and C# though I can also write in C++, Javascript, and Python and am familiar with OOP and common game programming patterns.
 My preference is to work in 3D so I have built strong 3D math skills but my true love is creating characters, their controllers the cameras that follow them.